pulumi/pulumi-hugo/themes/default/content/docs/languages-sdks/python/_index.md

     typechecker: mypy
 ```

-When set Pulumi will invoke the type checker before running your program.
+When set, Pulumi will invoke the type checker before running your program.
 This can be used to ensure your program is always type safe when running `pulumi up` without you having to remember to run a separate checking command beforehand.

 ### Adding a new dependency {#packages}